patronasxdxd/dev/README.md

 ## Threshold USD Overview

 Threshold USD is a collateralized debt platform.
 Users can lock up collateral, and issue stablecoin tokens (thUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
-The individual collateralized debt positions are called Troves.
+The individual collateralized debt positions are called Vaults.

 The stablecoin tokens are economically geared towards maintaining value of 1 thUSD = \$1 USD, due to the following properties: